by Noelle Lipschutz

 REdirect’s Yardi Center of Excellence model is a centralized, ongoing engagement structure that combines Yardi support, optimization, reporting, automation, and governance into a single operating framework.

-• Centralized Yardi consulting and support team
+• Yardi consulting and functional support

 • Ongoing system optimization and configuration management